apache/arrow-adbc/docs/source/faq.rst

 Why not just use Arrow Flight SQL?
 ==================================

-Continuing on from the previous question:

 Because ADBC is client-side, ADBC can support databases that either don't support returning Arrow data, or support Arrow data through a protocol besides Flight SQL.

 Then do we even need Arrow Flight SQL?
 ======================================

-Continuing on from the previous two questions:

 Flight SQL is a concrete protocol that database vendors can implement, instead of designing their own protocol.
 And Flight SQL also has JDBC